qinzhang0824/protein-biomarkers-for-bile-duct-cancer/README.md

 (c). subsequently, LD clumping was performed to identify independent protein quantitative trait loci (pQTLs) for each protein, ensuring that variants had an r² value less than 0.001;
 (d).
 F-statistics genetic instruments were higher than 10

-Ultimately, the instrumental variables file used for analysis is "Instrumental variables of plasma proteins used in MR analysis.xls"
+Ultimately, the instrumental variables file used for analysis is "Raw_input_data/Instrumental variables of plasma proteins used in MR analysis.xls"

 (2) Three GWAS summary data of Bile tract cancer (BTC) patients